Medically reviewed by Drugs.com. Last updated on Oct 24, 2020.

 Miscellaneous: Fever (<5%)

-<1% (Limited to important or life-threatening): Allergic dermatitis, anaphylaxis, emotional lability, hyperglycemia, maculopapular rash, pancreatitis, peripheral edema, pruritus, pseudotumor cerebri, rectal bleeding
+<1%, postmarketing, and/or case reports: Allergic dermatitis, anaphylaxis, emotional lability, hyperglycemia, maculopapular rash, pancreatitis, peripheral edema, pruritus, pseudotumor cerebri, rectal bleeding, skin rash

 Concerns related to adverse effects: